xrettle/WFGY/TensionUniverse/BlackHole/Q042_dark_energy_and_cosmic_acceleration.md

 The weights are part of the encoding choice and must be fixed before evaluating `Tension_DE(m)` on any data set.

+The semantics label `continuous` in the metadata indicates that all these mismatch functionals are treated as continuous functions of the underlying summary vectors at the chosen bin resolution, rather than as discrete category switches.

 ### 3.4 Admissible encoding class and fairness constraints

 We specify an admissible class of encodings at the effective layer.